adessoSE/devblog/_posts/2022-12-16-Troubleshooting-open-source-NuGet-package.md

 _Fig8: Execute with preview version_

 Perfect, now no exception gets thrown from the library and the expected result holds true.
-The working directory is indeed a git [repository](https://git.sr.ht/~vince/poc_libgit2sharp).
+The working directory is indeed a [git repository](https://git.sr.ht/~vince/poc_libgit2sharp).

-Now having a reference to a preview version is always unpleasant and should be avoided.
+Now, having a reference to a preview version is always unpleasant and should be avoided.
-As we know with git itself we have the possibility of including the sources directly and building it with our project.
+As we know with git itself, we have the possibility of including the sources directly and building them within our project.
-To draw a conclusion for the project lets explore both options in this MVP.
+To draw a conclusion for the project, lets explore both options in this MVP.

 # Building from source

-Now for the last step lets try to build the project ourselves and include the result in our project.
+Now for the last step, lets try to build the project ourselves and include the result in our project.
-With this option we can directly link the `master` branch of the repository and update it accordingly to receive the latest updates instead of waiting for an update on the NuGet package.
+With this option, we can directly link the `master` branch of the repository and update it accordingly to receive the latest updates instead of waiting for an update on the NuGet package.

 ``` bash
 $ git submodule add https://github.com/libgit2/libgit2sharp.git libgit2sharp